JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 for a single frame.
 The incoming frame number is converted (normalized) to lie between 0 and 1 - ie. between the first frame and the last frame of the scene.
 It's multiplied by 2π and used as input to `rotate`.

-So as the framenumber goes from 1 to `n`, each drawing will be rotated by an increasing angle from 0 to 2π.
+So, as the framenumber goes from 1 to the last frame in the scene, each drawing will be rotated by an increasing angle from 0 to 2π.
 For example, for a scene with 60 frames, framenumber 30 will set a rotation value of about `2π * 0.5`.

-The Scene object has details about the number of frames for this scene, the number of times the `frame` function is called.
+The Scene object has details about the number of frames for this scene, including the number of times the `frame` function is called.

-To actually build the animation, the [`animate`](@ref) function takes an array of one or more scenes and builds a GIF.
+To actually build the animation, the [`animate`](@ref) function takes a movie and an array of one or more scenes and creates all the drawings required.
+It can also build a GIF.

 ```julia
 animate(mymovie,